avajs/ava/docs/05-command-line.md

 Positionals:
   pattern  Glob patterns to select what test files to run.
 Leave empty if you
-           want AVA to run all test files instead                       [string]
+           want AVA to run all test files instead.
+Add a colon and specify line numbers of specific tests to run                             [string]

 Options:
   --version               Show version number                          [boolean]